MattBidewell/Matty.dev/_posts/2022-11-06-aws-sam-cli.md

 sam deploy -t infrastructure/lambda/template.yaml
 ```

-As our `template.yaml` file was stored in an appropriately named `infrastructure` directory we would need to use the `-t` flag to specify the template to build and deploy.
+As our `template.yaml` file was stored in the appropriately named `infrastructure` directory we would need to use the `-t` flag to specify the template to build and deploy.

-> The template.yaml file is the file that contains the Infrastructure as Code (IaC) that is created during deployment.
-In AWS Sam world, this is Cloudformation.
+> _The template.yaml file is the file that contains the Infrastructure as Code (IaC) that is created during deployment.
+In AWS Sam world, this is Cloudformation._

 The template file looked something akin to this